Fr4cK5/spear/README.md

 # Acknowledgements

-Spear's config system would not have been possible without [GroggyOtter's](https://github.com/GroggyOtter) amazing JSON library [jsongo.ahk](https://github.com/GroggyOtter/jsongo_AHKv2).
+- Spear's config system would not have been possible without [GroggyOtter's](https://github.com/GroggyOtter) amazing JSON library: [jsongo.ahk](https://github.com/GroggyOtter/jsongo_AHKv2).

+- I also used another one of GroggyOtter's libraries during development: [Peep.ahk](https://github.com/GroggyOtter/PeepAHK)

 Thank you for your dedication to the AHK-Community.

 # Thank you